 External Environmental Influences

-External environmental influences refer to the factors, conditions, and events that exist outside of an organisation but significantly impact its operations, performance, and decision-making.
-These influences are often beyond the organisation’s control but must be taken into consideration when planning, strategising, and managing operations.
+External environmental influences are the factors, conditions, and events outside an organisation that significantly impact its operations, performance, and decision-making.
+These influences are often beyond the organisation’s control but must be considered when planning, strategising, and managing operations.
 Here are some of them:

 1. Supply and Demand

 A critical factor in pricing decisions is the link between price and demand since it establishes the maximum value for a good or service compared to its advantages.
-With pure, monopolistic, and oligopolistic competition having particular pricing techniques, different market types bring varied pricing issues.
+Pure, monopolistic, and oligopolistic competition have particular pricing techniques, so different market types bring varied pricing issues.

 Pricing decisions are heavily influenced by how consumers perceive value and cost.
-Effective buyer-oriented pricing requires knowing how much value customers place on the advantages they receive from the product.
-Additionally, it requires determining a price that corresponds to this value.
+Effective buyer-oriented pricing requires knowing how much value customers place on the advantages they receive from the product and determining a price that corresponds to this value.

 Customers will ultimately decide whether a product’s price is appropriate.
 Companies frequently need help to quantify the values consumers associate with their products, yet they do so to assess a product’s pricing.

-The demand curve displays how many units the consumers will purchase over a specific period at various possible expenses.
+The demand curve displays how many units consumers purchase over a specific period at various possible prices.
 Demand and price typically have an inverse relationship, meaning that the greater the cost, the lower the demand.
-Occasionally, the demand curve can slope upward for prestigious goods because buyers believe that more expensive items are of higher quality.
+Occasionally, the demand curve can slope upward for prestigious goods because buyers believe more expensive items are of higher quality.

 Marketers also need to understand price elasticity, which is the degree to which demand will respond to changes in price.
-So, demand is elastic if it changes significantly with a slight fee change, whereas it is inelastic if it barely varies.
-So, firms must have a solid understanding of the link between supply and demand to set fair fees.
+Demand is elastic if it changes significantly with a slight fee change, whereas it is inelastic if it barely varies.
+Thus, firms must understand the link between supply and demand to set fair fees.

-The expenses, prices, and potential competitive responses to the company’s pricing adjustments are additional external factors influencing the company’s pricing decisions.
-The business must take into account other aspects of its surrounding environment when choosing prices.
+Additional external factors influencing the company’s pricing decisions are expenses, prices, and potential competitive responses to the company’s pricing adjustments.
+The business must consider other aspects of its surrounding environment when choosing prices.

 The state of the economy might significantly impact the company’s pricing strategy.
-Economic factors like boom, bust, inflation, and interest rates impact pricing decisions because they impact both the expenses of production and how consumers perceive the price and value of a product.
+Economic factors like booms, busts, inflation, and interest rates impact pricing decisions because they affect both production expenses and how consumers perceive the price and value of a product.

-The business must also take into account how its prices may affect other parties in their environment and how retailers will respond to different prices.
+The business must also consider how its prices may affect other parties in its environment and how retailers will respond to different prices.
 Companies should set prices that allow resellers to make a reasonable profit, promote their support, and aid them in successfully selling the product.

 Other significant external factors that affect price decisions are the government and social considerations.
 A company’s short-term ambitions for sales, market share, and profit may need to be balanced by broader societal issues when determining prices.